Cynnvenus/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that reads Hello world
+A script that displays contents of a file